“Adoration of the Magi” by Botticelli

 Inserted in the painting are portraits of three generations of the Medici.

-- Cosimo’s son Piero, who became the de facto ruler of Florence from 1464 to 1469, is the second of the Magi kneeling in the centre with the red mantle
+Cosimo’s son Piero, who became the de facto ruler of Florence from 1464 to 1469, is the second of the Magi kneeling in the center with the red mantle.

 Adoration of the Magi